-Effective 1 January 2019, the Exempt Insurance Act will be repealed, and the Company will now fall under the Insurance Act.
-However, entities licensed under the Exempt Insurance Act as at 17 October 2017 will be eligible for grandfathering and will continue to operate under the existing basis until 30 June 2021.
-As of 31 December 2018, the Company notified the Financial Services Commission of its intention to be grandfathered.
+Effective 1 January 2019, the Exempt Insurance Act ("EIA") was repealed, and the Company is now classified as a Class 2 Insurance Company and is subject to tax at a rate of two per cent under the Insurance Act.
+However, since the Company was licensed under the EIA as at 17 October 2017 it has elected to be grandfathered and therefore continues to operate under the existing basis until 30 June 2021.